A PDF version of this publication is attached here: SEC adopts executive incentive compensation clawback rules

 1. What types of accounting restatements would trigger a requirement to perform a compensation recovery analysis?

-i. to correct an error in previously issued financial statements that is material to the previously issued financial statements, or
+1. to correct an error in previously issued financial statements that is material to the previously issued financial statements, or

-ii. that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
+2. that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.

-The SEC’s adopting release describes the restatements referred to in (i) as “Big R” restatements and those in (ii) as “little r” restatements.
-The inclusion of these “little r” restatements as a trigger represents an important change from the original proposal.
+The SEC’s adopting release describes the restatements referred to in (1) above as “Big R” restatements and those in (2) above as “little r” restatements.
+The inclusion of a “little r” restatement as a trigger represents an important change from the original proposal.
 After seeking public feedback, the SEC concluded that the phrase “accounting restatement due to material noncompliance” can be read to include a restatement required due to an error that is material to the current period financial statements if left uncorrected or if the correction were recorded only in the current period.
-The SEC’s adopting release makes it clear, however, that out-of-period adjustments are not restatements and should not trigger a recovery analysis.
+Out-of-period adjustments and other changes to prior financial statements that are not the result of an error, such as changes relating to the adoption of a new accounting standard and changes solely to conform prior period(s) presentation to current period presentation, would not be considered accounting restatements due to material noncompliance and should not trigger recovery analysis.

-The release also highlights the importance of a thorough and well-documented materiality analysis that considers relevant qualitative and quantitative factors.
+When assessing whether an error is material to the financial statements, the release also highlights the importance of a thorough and well-documented materiality analysis that considers relevant qualitative and quantitative factors.

 2. What compensation would be subject to recovery?

 Issuers will be required to recover erroneously awarded incentive-based compensation (see Question 3) received (see Question 5) by executive officers (see Question 6) during the applicable look-back period (see Question 7).
-The new rule defines erroneously awarded incentive-based compensation as “the amount of incentive-based compensation received that exceeds the amount of incentive-based compensation that otherwise would have been received had it been determined based on the restated amounts.”
-Erroneously awarded incentive-based compensation is computed on a pre-tax basis (i.e., without regard to taxes paid by the executive officer).

 3. What is incentive-based compensation for purposes of the new rule?

-The new rule defines incentive-based compensation as “any compensation that is granted, earned, or vested based wholly or in part upon the attainment of a financial reporting measure.”
-See Question 4 for the definition of a financial reporting measure.
+Any compensation that is granted, earned, or vested based wholly or in part upon the attainment of a financial reporting measure

 The SEC’s adopting release includes the following as examples of incentive-based compensation:

-i. restricted stock, restricted stock units, performance share units, stock options, and stock appreciation rights that are granted or become vested based wholly or in part on satisfying a financial reporting measure performance goal;
+• restricted stock, restricted stock units, performance share units, stock options, and stock appreciation rights that are granted or become vested based wholly or in part on satisfying a financial reporting measure performance goal;

-ii. bonuses paid from a bonus pool, the size of which is determined based wholly or in part on satisfying a financial reporting measure performance goal; and
+• bonuses paid from a bonus pool, the size of which is determined based wholly or in part on satisfying a financial reporting measure performance goal; and

-iii. proceeds received upon the sale of shares acquired through an incentive plan that were granted or vested based wholly or in part on satisfying a financial reporting measure performance goal.
+• proceeds received upon the sale of shares acquired through an incentive plan that were granted or vested based wholly or in part on satisfying a financial reporting measure performance goal.

-The SEC’s adopting release also provides examples of compensation that is not considered incentive-based compensation for purposes of the new rule.
+The adopting release also provides examples of compensation that is not considered incentive-based compensation for purposes of the new rule.

 4. What is a financial reporting measure for purposes of the new rule?

 The SEC indicated that it included stock price and TSR as financial reporting measures “because improper accounting affects such measures and in turn results in excess compensation.”
 It also noted the potential difficulty, complexity, and subjectivity associated with trying to determine the impact of an accounting error on stock price or TSR.
 Accordingly, an issuer is permitted to use reasonable estimates (with appropriate documentation) when determining the impact of a restatement on stock price or TSR.
-The adopting release notes, however, that it is less likely that a “little r” restatement will be associated with significant stock price reaction and, therefore, recovery of incentive-based compensation tied to TSR is expected to be relatively small and infrequent as a result of “little r” restatements.
+The adopting release notes, however, that it is less likely that a “little r” restatement will be associated with significant stock price reaction and, therefore, recovery of incentive-based compensation tied to stock price or TSR is expected to be relatively small and infrequent as a result of “little r” restatements.

 5. When is incentive-based compensation considered received for purposes of the new rule?